Setting up an Adafruit Feather M0 Bluefruit LE as a Firmata device

 Install support for the Feather M0 in the Arduino IDE.

 Install the Adafruit nRF51 BLE library.
-(Note: Do not install this via the Arduino IDE's Library Manager, as it will give you an older version that is incompatible with the required Firmata code.)
+(Note: You can also install this via the Arduino IDE's Library Manager.
+Just be sure to install version 1.9.6 or later.)

 Install the latest version of the Firmata library: Download and decompress the source code, change the name of the source folder to "Firmata", and move it to